Egerton Ryerson: Educator

 This quote is a fore-telling of Ryerson's contribution to education in Upper Canada.

 In 1836, Ryerson visited England to secure the charter for Upper Canada Academy.
 This was the first charter ever granted by the British Government to a Nonconformist body for an educational institution.
 When it was incorporated in 1841 under the name Victoria College Ryerson assumed the presidency.
 Victoria College continues to exist as part of the University of Toronto.
 Ryerson also fought for many secularization reforms, to keep power and influence away from any one church, particularly the Church of England in Upper Canada which had pretensions to establishment.
 His advocacy of Methodism contributed to the eventual sale of the Clergy Reserves – large tracts of land that had been set aside for the "maintenance of the Protestant clergy" under the Constitutional Act of 1791.
 "In honour of his achievements on behalf of the Methodist Church, Egerton Ryerson received a Doctor of Divinity degree from the Wesleyan University in Connecticut and served as President of the Church in Canada from 1874 to 1878."

 Such secularization also led to the widening of the school system into public hands.
-Governor General Sir Charles Metcalfe asked him to become Chief Superintendent of Education for Upper Canada in 1844.
-It is in this role that Ryerson made his historical mark.
+Governor General Sir Charles Metcalfe asked him to become Chief Superintendent of Education for Upper Canada in 1844 and remained in the position until 1876.

 The Normal School at St. James Square was founded in Toronto in 1847, and became the province's foremost teacher's academy.
 It also housed the Department of Education as well as the Museum of Natural History and Fine Arts, which became the Royal Ontario Museum.
 The school operated by the Ontario Society of Artists at the Normal School would become the Ontario College of Art & Design.
 An agricultural laboratory on the site led to the later founding of the Ontario Agricultural College and the University of Guelph.
 St. James Square went through various other educational uses before it eventually became part of Ryerson University.

 Ryerson University (later renamed Toronto Metropolitan University), Ryerson Press (McGraw-Hill Ryerson), and the Township of Ryerson in the Parry Sound District, Ontario, were named after him, as well as the small park, Ryerson Park, in the city of Owen Sound, at the northeast corner of 8th Street East and 5th Avenue East.
 There is also an intersection of two small streets in Toronto, Egerton Lane and Ryerson Avenue, between Spadina and Bathurst north of Queen Street West.

-In 2017, the university was urged to change its name, amid growing acknowledgement of Ryerson's involvement in creating the Canadian Indian residential school system, which sought to integrate indigenous populations by eradicating their language and culture and by permanently separating children from their families.
-In April 2022, the university announced it would be renamed to Toronto Metropolitan University.
+In 2017 the university was urged to change its name in response to a campaign on social media, student organizations and petitions.
+A process of consultation was engaged in.
+The Standing Strong Task Force was appointed by the president.
+It held hearings, accepted briefs and letters and in 2021, reported with a recommendation to drop the name Ryerson and permanently remove his statue from the campus.
+This was promptly accepted by the University’s Board of Governors and further consultations were held to determine the new name.
+In April 2022, the university announced the new name would be Toronto Metropolitan University.